mozilla/openbadges-backpack/README.md

 If you feel you have something to offer and would like to help develop/design the backpack and push things forward, please feel free to grab the codebase and start hacking.
 Full setup instructions are below.

-We'd be interested to hear your thoughts on the future of Backpack also, mail us at x@y.com
+We welcome active collaborators, whether you want to discuss contributions to the code base or explore future developments, connect with us at backpack@digitalme.co.uk

 ## What is the Backpack?